We’re dedicated to creating safer, more productive lives for infants, children, young adults, and families through our comprehensive programs.

-- A teen client of the program, Ricky, was awarded a $500 college scholarship by the Domestic Violence Council of Palm Beach County for college expenses at Palm Beach State College.
-The scholarship was awarded based on his essay about his personal challenges in confronting family violence.
+- A teen client of the program, Joanna, was awarded a $750 college scholarship by the Domestic Violence Council of Palm Beach County for college expenses at Palm Beach State College.
+The scholarship was awarded based on her essay about her personal challenges in confronting family violence.

 - Volunteers and interns are an invaluable resource for the SafetyNet program.
-This past year, we had four interns from a variety of schools – FAU, Palm Beach Atlantic University, and Barry University.
-These interns volunteer 10-12 hours a week and provide assistance for all aspects of the program.
+This past year, we had five interns from Florida Atlantic University and Barry University.
+These interns volunteer 10-12 hours a week and helped co-facilitate groups and provided supervised individual therapy to clients.

-- Our eleven regular SafetyNet volunteers assist in preparing and serving meals to our children and teens prior to their group therapy sessions.
-They also provide childcare to the children under six years of age while their parent and siblings attend their support groups.
+- Our 11 regular SafetyNet volunteers assist in preparing and serving meals to our children and teens prior to their group therapy sessions.
+They also provide childcare to the children under five years of age while their parent and siblings attend their support groups.

-- Our hospital liaisons visited 14,861 new moms before they were discharged from the hospital.
-Helpful information about post-partum depression, bonding, and child development were provided.
+- Our hospital liaisons visited 14,539 new moms before they were discharged from the hospital and provided them information about post-partum depression, bonding, and child development.